 INTRODUCTION-

 Summer black gram, scientifically known as (Vigna mungo L.) is a warm-season legume crop that belong to the Fabaceae (old name Leguminaceae) family.
-Black gram is originated from wild type i.e. Phaseolus sublobatus.
-Black gram plant processes deep root system which binds soil particles and thus prevents soil erosion besides builds up soil fertility as it fixes about 70-90 kg N/ha.
-After removing pods, its plant may be used as good quality green or dry fodder or green manure.
-Among the pulses black gram had a very important role in human diet of our country, as a rich source of protein (24%), carbohydrate (60%), fat (1.5%), amino acids, phosphoric acid, vitamins and minerals.
+Black gram originated from wild type i.e. Phaseolus sublobatus.
+Black gram plant possess deep root system which binds soil particles together and thus prevents soil erosion.
+Besides builds up soil fertility as it fixes about 70-90 kg N/ha.
+After removing pods, the crop biomass may be used as good quality green or dry fodder or green manure.
+Among the pulses, black gram had a very important role in human diet of our country, as a rich source of protein (24%), carbohydrate (60%), fat (1.5%), amino acids, phosphoric acid, vitamins and minerals.
 According to “World Health Organization” standard, a person should normally 80 g of black gram/day.
 The production of black gram globally is around 8.5 million tonnes in 2021-22, (Anonymous, 2022).
 The major producing countries such as India, Myanmar and Thailand.
 About 70% of the world’s black gram production comes from India.
 India is the world’s largest producer and consumer of black gram.
-India about 2.84 million tones production of black gram annually from 4.76 million hectare of area, with average productivity of 596 kg/ha in 2021-22, (DES, 2022).
+India produces about 2.84 million tones of black gram annually from 4.76 million hectare of area, with average productivity of 596 kg/ha in 2021-22, (DES, 2022).
 Utter Pradesh produced 3.11 lakh tonnes of black gram with the area of 5.89 lakh hectare and average productivity was 528 kg/ha during 2021-22, (DES, 2022).
 Black gram is usually grown under rain fed condition during kharif sesson in which weed a major reason for the low productivity of the crop.
-The losses caused by weeds excepted the losses from any other category of agricultural pest like insect, nematode, disease, rodents etc. Weeds have been observed to cause losses in silent and unnoticed.
-In black gram better weed management could be one of the option for the improvement of crop productivity.
+The losses caused by weeds exceed the losses from any other category of agricultural pest like insect, nematode, disease, rodents etc. Weeds have been observed to cause losses in silent and unnoticed ways.
+In black gram, better weed management could be one of the option for the improvement of crop productivity.
 The use of herbicide in region is very limited due to various reasons including the suitable recommendation of herbicide of the region.
 The manual weeding is not economically viable option for the farmers to control the weeds.
+Therefore, the present study evaluates various weed control methods that will reduce weed pressure, increase crop yield and farmers’ profit.

 MATERIALS AND METHODS-